Metrics and Minimum Standards for Intercity Passenger Rail Service

-As part of this effort, FRA and Amtrak consulted with many stakeholders, including each of the Class I railroads that host Amtrak trains; states; Amtrak employee labor organizations; an advocacy group representing Amtrak passengers; and the Surface Transportation Board.
+As part of the effort to develop this rule, FRA and Amtrak consulted with many stakeholders, including each of the Class I railroads that host Amtrak trains; states; Amtrak employee labor organizations; an advocacy group representing Amtrak passengers; and the Surface Transportation Board.

 The Notice of Proposed Rulemaking (NPRM) was published in the Federal Register on March 31, 2020.
 The 60-day comment period ended on June 1, 2020.